wilemanstephen/Simulation-of-Life-on-Titan/README.md

 pip install tensorflow |

 To run the programme type in cmd just go to the directory where the file is located and type 'python filename.py'

+The Simulation of Life on Titan website can be found at this link: https://wilemanstephen.github.io